-A student who does not pass (D or F or U grade) a professional level academic course will be terminated from the professional program and may not petition to remain in the program.
-A student who does not pass a level II fieldwork or doctoral experiential course will be terminated from the program.
+A student who does not pass (D or F or U grade) a professional level academic course in semesters 1 or 2 will be terminated from the professional program and may not petition to remain in the program.
+Students may reapply to the program at the next admission cycle.
+A student in semesters 3-8 who does not pass an academic, fieldwork or doctoral Experience course (D or F or U grade) may petition to remain in the program.

 The student may petition to remain in the program on academic probation and retake the course.
-However, this means repeating the course, which may cause the student to be behind their class and graduate at a later date.
-Students must complete all fieldwork and doctoral experiential components within 36 months of completing didactic course work (semester 5).
+However, this means repeating the course, which will cause the student to be behind their class and graduate at a later date.
+Students must complete all fieldwork and doctoral Experience components within 36 months of completing didactic course work (semester 5).
 Please refer to the policies on probation and termination.